-In general, guiding design principles for PS containers are similar to the one based on PE and PP, however the recycling compatibility of currently used barriers, additives or even adhesives must be further evaluated.
+In general, guiding design principles for PS and PP, however the recycling compatibility of currently used barriers, additives or even adhesives must be further evaluated.
 Note that Design for Recycling Guidelines are also available for coloured PS.

-EPS FISH BOXES & WHITE GOODS (RECYCLING STREAM & GUIDELINES)
+EPS FISH BOXES & WHITE GUIDELINES)